TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 12/Luke 12.57.md

 ---

-And why even of yourselves judge ye not what is right?
+Why don't you judge for yourselves what is right?